This web page has been created to help people find the latest

 Parks and Open Spaces

 The curfew on the parks in the borough will be lifted from 1 November 2020.

 Customer Service Centre

 The Customer Service Centre will be closed to the public from Monday 23 March 2020 in the best interest of everyone’s health and safety.
 However, you will still be able to contact them via:

 PLEASE NOTE: Effective from Wednesday 25 March 2020 our Customer Services phone lines will close from 12.30 p.m. to 1.30 p.m.
 Normal working hours will otherwise be the same.
 Click the link to view the opening hours.

-All Everyone Active sites in the Borough of Oadby and Wigston are now open for limited services and with safety measures in place.
+All Everyone Active sites in the Borough of Oadby and Wigston are now closed from Thursday 5 November until 2nd December.
 Everyone Active will update us regularly on the current status of the leisure facilities.